nicolerg/resources/scg_primer.md

 ## Installing software on SCG
 Always [check if a module exists](#software-modules-on-scg) before installing software on SCG.
 If you're really sure you need to install it, there are a few ways to do it:

-- For `R` packages:
+- For `R` packages, see [Installing R packages](#installing-r-packages)
-    - Load the `r` module corresponding to the version in which you want to install the package (e.g. `module load r/3.6`)
-    - Launch `R` and install packages as usual (e.g. with `install.packages()`).
-The first time you do this, answer `yes` to let it make a library in your home directory.
-    - Extra tidbit: Use the `.libPaths()` command in `R` to see which paths `R` is looking in to load libraries

 - For `python` modules:
     - Load the `python` module corresponding to the version in which you want to install the package (e.g. `module load miniconda/3`)
     - Use `pip install --user MODULE` to install a module locally.
 Note you will need to load the same module before trying to import this module in the future (e.g. `module load miniconda/3`)

-- For anything else: Install it in your home directory or in a `SOFTWARE` subfolder in your lab directory.
+- For anything else: Install it in your home directory (`/home/[SUNETID]`, also called `$HOME`) or in a `SOFTWARE` subfolder in your lab directory.
+Your home directory is recommended because the file system where home directories live is much faster than other file systems like the one used by `/oak`.
+This is especially important for tools that do a lot of file I/O, like conda/mamba/micromamba.
+Therefore, you will see a *dramatic* improvement in performance if you install conda/mamba/micromamba in `$HOME` instead of `/oak`.

 For particularly tricky installations, or just for anything you think might be useful for anyone else on SCG, add a software installation request to the `#software-install-requests` channel in [SCG's Slack Workspace](https://susciclu.slack.com).
 I tend to install software myself and also add a request to the channel for anything that's not already installed on SCG.